 • Use non-toxic lifestyle, body care, and cleaning products.

-• Use inert building materials; “green” products are a good place to start, but if you are chemically sensitive you need to research beyond green – see Safer Construction Tips for the Environmentally Sensitive and Building Materials
+• Use inert building materials; “green” products are a good place to start, but if you are chemically sensitive you need to research beyond green – see Safer Construction Tips for the Environmentally Sensitive on our upcoming housing site.

 • Have a separate pair of indoor and outdoor shoes to avoid tracking contaminants into the home.